-Much as I like my recent Silkscreen works, there are several creative drawbacks inherent in the manner they are created.
+Much as I like my recent Silkscreen works, there are several drawbacks inherent in the manner they are created.

-I wandered across Gelliplates quite by accident at the start of 2019 & instantly found a superb way of translating the ideas down the moment they came to mind – they a ridiculously easy to work with & allow for a huge range of experimentation.
+I wandered across Gelliplates quite by accident at the start of that year & instantly found a superb way of translating the ideas down the moment they came to mind – they a ridiculously easy to work with & allow for a huge range of experimentation.
 They are somewhat marketed towards the Children’s market, & quite rightly…they make you feel artistically playful & free.

 They quickly evolved from my engagement with the physical landscape to more deeper conversations about Man’s place in Nature, & how he has forgotten to connect & truly engage with It.